|Campus setting||Contact the university / college|

 During the summer and January terms, housing is limited to students enrolled at Samford University during the term, or to students required to be in residence to participate in university-approved activities.
 During fall and spring semesters, housing is limited to full-time students or to part-time students with special needs.
 On-campus housing is not available to students over 24 years of age, without permission from the Vice President of Student Affairs.

-Courses available 11Accounting and Finance 1 Agriculture & Related Subjects 1 Applied and Pure Sciences 1 Business and Management 1 Computer Science and IT 1 Creative Arts & Design 1 English Language 1 Health and Medicine 1 Humanities & Social Sciences 2 Mass Communication & Media 2
+Courses available 11Accounting & Finance 1 Agriculture Studies 1 Applied, Pure Sciences 1 Business, Management 1 Computer Science, IT 1 Creative Arts & Design 1 English Language 1 Health and Medicine 1 Humanities & Social Sciences 2 Mass Communication & Media 2

 Be the first one!